verivital/F1TenthVanderbilt/README.md

 ##### You will need to install the following ROS packages to get the simulator to work

+Assuming you have ROS and Gazebo installed run:

 ```bash
 $ sudo apt-get install ros-kinetic-ros-control ros-kinetic-ros-controllers ros-kinetic-gazebo-ros-control ros-kinetic-ackermann-msgs ros-kinetic-joy
 ```